SFDO-Community-Sprints/DLRS-Documentation/docs/Getting Started/index.md

 ---

 # Getting Started

+**NOTE:** This set of instructions uses the "old wizard" in Visualforce, which is fully functional.
+But there is a new LWC-based rollup creation and management wizard that is technically still in beta.
+Directions for gettings started with that new wizard are [here] (https://sfdo-community-sprints.github.io/DLRS-Documentation/User%20Guide/getting_started_v2_21.html).

 ## Creating a New Lookup Rollup Summary

 0. (Not technically a DLRS step.
 But you must first create the field on the parent object that is going to store your rollup results.
 You will need this field to exist when creating your rollup.)